Club: none | Opening: 2003 | Capacity: 42,000

 History and description

-Estadio Único Ciudad de la Plata is a state-owned stadium in the city of La Plata that is currently the home of Estudiantes de la Plata.
+Estadio Único Ciudad de la Plata is a state-owned stadium in the city of La Plata that between 2006 and 2019 was the home of Estudiantes de la Plata.

 The first steps towards construction of a stadium for the city of La Plata were taken in 1947 when a plot of land was secured and a sports complex was built.
 In the mid 1970s, the city considered building a stadium for the 1978 World Cup, but plans led to nothing.

-Works got resumed again in 2003 and Estadio Ciudad de la Plata officially opened on the 7th of June of that year, though the planned roof had not been installed yet.
+Works got resumed again in 2003 and Estadio Ciudad de la Plata officially opened on 7 June of that year, though the planned roof had not been installed yet.

 Initially, both clubs from La Plata, Estudiantes and Gimnasia, decided to stay at their own ground, but when these failed to meet safety requirements in 2006, they were forced to move to Estadio Ciudad de la Plata.